nodejs/admin/us-export-control.md

 as opposed to any specific repository.
 In addition, we will list the website location as it hosts the Node.js binaries.

-In order to meet the archival requirements of the (TSU) licencing exception (5 years past the last date where the repository contained cryptographic software), the foundation will provide an email account that will be used to send the notifications.
+In order to meet the archival requirements of the (TSU) licensing exception (5 years past the last date where the repository contained cryptographic software), the foundation will provide an email account that will be used to send the notifications.
 In addition, the Foundation executive